 If you have a dog that chases cars, you know it can be a terrifying experience for everyone involved, and you want to learn how to prevent it immediately.
 If this sounds like your situation, you’ve come to the right place.
-We will discuss several reasons why your dog might be chasing cars, and in each case, we’ll give you some tips that might help you stop it.
+Here, we discuss several reasons that your dog might be chasing cars, and in each case, we provide tips that might help you stop this behavior.

 The 6 Reasons Dogs Chase Cars

-One possible reason your dog might be chasing after cars is that it has a strong predatory instinct.
-Many breeds are hunting dogs, and they may see passing cars as an exciting animal that they can chase.
-Dogs that hunt small game like most hounds may mistake the movement of the hubcaps for a small animal and take chase.
+One possible reason your dog might be chasing after cars is that they have a strong predatory instinct.
+Many breeds are hunting dogs, and they may see passing cars as exciting animals that they can chase.
+Dogs that hunt small game, like most hounds, may mistake the movement of the hubcaps for a small animal and take chase.

 What Can I Do About It?

-If your dog is chasing after the hubcaps, you might be able to reduce it by building a short fence around your property so your dog can’t see them.
-If your dog is chasing after the car, you might need to build a fence to hide the car entirely.
+If your dog is chasing after cars’ hubcaps, you might be able to reduce this behavior by building a short fence around your property so your dog can’t see them.
+If your dog is chasing after entire cars, you might need to build a tall fence to hide the cars entirely.

 2. Dogs Are Playful